github-pfeifer-syscon-de/picnic/README.md

 <pre>
     python3 setup.py install --record egg-files.txt
 </pre>
-    this allows a uninstall with "cat egg-files.txt | rm -rf"
+    this allows a uninstall with "cat egg-files.txt | rm -rf".

-    As the dependency tracking is
+    The rest will be handled with make.